Diamond Girl (film): Plot

 Claire Barnard (Joely Collins), an unassuming paralegal, works in a small law office for Denny Montana (Kevin Otto), a carefree lawyer more interested in playing tennis and chasing women than he is in his work.
 Claire's quiet efficiency is largely responsible for Denny's successful law practice.
-After her parents died in a car accident, Claire has looked after her younger brother Sean.
+After her parents died in a car accident, Claire looked after her younger brother Sean.
 In the four years she's worked for Denny, Claire has kept her romantic feelings for him to herself.

 Denny's haughty older brother Regan Montana (Jonathan Cake) arrives from London and quickly takes over Claire's office and the planned merger negotiations.
 Fearing his younger brother has been talked into a poor agreement by attractive real estate broker Margo De La Vera, Regan knows he can get a lot more money for his family's award-winning Napa Hills winery.

 Regan soon learns that Claire was responsible for drafting the details of the proposed merger, and realizes that he will need her help.
 He is suspicious of the motives of the prospective buyer, Jean-Marc Bernier.
 To impress Bernier, he takes Claire to a makeover spa and provides her with expensive stylish clothes, transforming the unassuming paralegal into a glamorous woman.
 Denny and Margo are both impressed and surprised by her transformation.

 Regan explains to Claire that Margo has Denny unwilling to hold out for more money.
-Regan proposes a plan intending on using Denny's competitive nature to his advantage by pretending to be in love with Claire, which he knows will turn Denny's attention away from Margo and to Claire.
+Regan proposes a plan intending to use Denny's competitive nature to his advantage by pretending to be in love with Claire, which he knows will turn Denny's attention away from Margo and to Claire.